 The associate of applied science in clinical laboratory science at Arkansas State University College of Nursing and Health Professions prepares students for work as clinical laboratory technicians.

-Students gain the skill necessary to handle blood, bodily fluids, and tissue samples safely, as well as how to use various chemical reagents to perform lab tests.
-Graduates have a keen understanding of ethical standards of practice, safety regulations, and regulatory requirements.
+Students gain the skills necessary to safely handle blood, bodily fluids, and tissue samples and use various chemical reagents to perform lab tests.
+Graduates keenly understand ethical standards of practice, safety regulations, and regulatory requirements.

 Admission to this program is selective, and students are evaluated on a points basis.
 Points are earned for prerequisite coursework GPA, work experience, proficiency in a second language, and letters of recommendation.